kcelebi/kcelebi/README.md

 ## Ongoing Projects 🗺

-Here are a list of ongoing projects that will be updated frequently both on GitHub and on my <a href = "https://kayacelebi17.wixsite.com/website">website</a>.
+Here are a list of ongoing projects that will be updated frequently on GitHub.

 ### riscv-assembler Python Package ([Documentation](https://www.riscvassembler.org)) ⚙️